MyNameIsTrez/grug-mod-loader-for-minecraft/README.md

 See the [Getting Started with Forge](https://docs.minecraftforge.net/en/latest/gettingstarted/) page from Forge's website for more information.

+### Troubleshooting

 If you get `Exception in thread "main" java.lang.reflect.InvocationTargetException`, with `Caused by: com.electronwill.nightconfig.core.io.ParsingException: Invalid bare key: ${mod_id}` when using `F5` to launch the game, you'll need to run `./gradlew runClient` instead.
 (Make sure to run `cd ..` if you are in the `run` directory.)

+If you get `exception in phase 'semantic analysis' in source unit '_BuildScript_' Unsupported class file major version 68`, you'll need to update `gradle/wrapper/gradle-wrapper.properties` its `distributionUrl`, using the table from [this Stack Overflow answer](https://stackoverflow.com/a/75117113/13279557) based on what `java --version` prints for you.

 ## Running the tests

 Run `./gradlew jacocoTestReport`.

 You can view the coverage results in your browser by opening the `build/reports/jacoco/test/html/index.html` file it generates.

+If the coverage results are not updating, you can fix that by deleting the `build/jacoco/test.exec` file that gets generated.